Potassium tetraperoxochromate(V)

-Potassium peroxochromate, potassium tetraperoxochromate(V), or simply potassium perchromate, is an inorganic compound having the chemical formula K3[Cr(O2)4]|auto=1.
+Potassium peroxochromate, potassium tetraperoxochromate(V), or simply potassium perchromate, is an inorganic compound having the chemical formula K3[Cr(O2)4].
 It is a red-brown paramagnetic solid.
 It is the potassium salt of tetraperoxochromate(V), one of the few examples of chromium in the +5 oxidation state and one of the rare examples of a complex stabilized only by peroxide ligands.
-This compound is used as a source of singlet oxygen.
+Heating this compound releases singlet oxygen.

 Preparation

-Potassium peroxochromate is prepared by treating potassium chromate with hydrogen peroxide at 0 °C:
+Potassium peroxochromate is prepared starting from chromium trioxide (CrO3), excess potassium hydroxide (KOH), and 30% hydrogen peroxide (H2O2):